VolkanMazlum/NLPProject/README.md

 # Cornell Movie Dialog Dataset Analysis

 This repository contains a comprehensive project analyzing the **Cornell Movie Dialog Dataset**, focusing on Natural Language Processing (NLP) techniques and machine learning models.
 The project explores conversational patterns, dialogue generation, metadata predictions, and chatbot development.
+It is a group project from Politecnico di Milano

 ## Dataset